BondaliSaiLalithCharanSingh/EduTutor-AI-Personalized-Learning-with-Generative-AI-and-LMS-Integration/README.md

 Run frontend:
 Open frontend/create.html in any browser.

-❤️ Acknowledgements
+❤️ Acknowledgements:

 Special thanks to our mentors, peers, and reviewers who supported the development process.

-✨ Final Note
+✨ Final Note:

 EduTutor AI represents more than just a project — it's a collaborative vision to bring intelligent, personalized education to every learner.
 As a team, we poured our creativity, skills, and dedication into building a solution that is scalable, adaptable, and impactful.

 We hope this platform inspires further innovation in the field of EdTech and welcome feedback, contributions, and ideas from the community.